-Despite electing its first female president in 2013, feminism seems still a somewhat untouched subject in Korean society.
+But despite electing its first female president in 2013, feminism seems still a somewhat untouched subject in Korean society.
 In 2015 the country ranked 115 out of 145 countries in gender equality, according to the World Economic Forum’s Global Gap Report.
 In such a country, a radical feminist web forum seems like a strange occurrence, but perhaps now is the perfect time for a community such as Megalia to push its way onto the forefront of the online world in Korea.

 THE IMPORTANCE OF ANONYMITY

 The reason why a site like Megalia exists is perhaps because the only way for women in South Korea to be heard is through radical anonymity.
 While many Korean sites are dominated by misogynistic ideas and cultural expectations, and these attitudes are considered the norm, Megalia is a haven and means of communication amongst women who feel they have for too long been left on the back burner of South Korean development.
 However, the anonymity that rests at the core of Megalia is not a new concept for female activists.